newhorizonsinlanguagescience/newhorizonsinlanguagescience.github.io/_pages/home.md

     remain unsolved, and what key new opportunities are offered by the rapidly advancing landscape!
 </p><p>
-    One goal of this workshop is to produce a set of working papers that can help guide the future of research in language science.
+    One goal of this workshop is to produce a report that can help guide the future of research in language science.
-    Online participants will have an opportunity to pose questions and discuss with each other, which will form part of the collected materials to steer the working papers.
+    Online participants will have an opportunity to pose questions and discuss with each other, which will form part of the collected materials to inform this report.
 </p>
 <p></p>
 <a